Hrabal/TemPy/usage/customize.md

 my_void_tag().render()
 >>> <customvoid/>
 ```

-Accessing an attribute/key of the T object will produce a TemPy Tag (of VoidTag) subclass named after the given attribute/key (in lowercase).

 Classes made with `T` are subclasses of `tempy.tempy.DOMElement` and behave like any other TemPy Tag, they inherits the api and the features of TemPy objects.